patternfly/patternfly-react/packages/react-core/src/components/Nav/examples/Nav.md

 ### Grouped

-Note: to keep nav groups accessible an aria label should be supplied if a title prop is not passed.
+Note: to keep nav groups accessible an `aria-label` should be supplied if the `title` prop is not passed.

 ```js
 import React from 'react';